The first I saw of Sligo

 take a deep breath and blow the crude intruder down the hill!

-And on the open plateau he'll be pierced by stones of hail,
+And on the open plateau he'll be hit by stones, exhale,

 and, fleeing towards the wood, he'll feel the dragon's mighty tail